corona-python/corona-model/README.md

 ![USA No Testing](https://raw.githubusercontent.com/wiki/corona-python/corona-model/images/no_testing.png)

-**If We Started Testing Early, We Will Prevent Economic Chaos and Suffering**
+**If We Start Testing Early, We Will Prevent Economic Chaos and Suffering**

 ![USA No Testing](https://raw.githubusercontent.com/wiki/corona-python/corona-model/images/test_early.png)